Radix and Atlas Copco optimize production planning with AI

 It is used by the production planners in the product company who are each responsible for multiple assembly lines where they have at each moment in time several hundreds of order lines in the planning.
 The solver helps them to optimally promised delivery dates for new orders and to reevaluate whether the current planning optimally satisfies customer expectations and commitments.

 Radix’s solution is currently implemented at 2 Atlas Copco production sites in Belgium and one in the USA.
-It operates with zero licensing fees and can be modified and updated inside Atlas Copco’s own system.
+It can be modified and updated inside Atlas Copco’s own system.

 “Radix’s solver takes into account all aspects and constraints of the production planning challenge in a fast and effective way while offering real-time accurate information to the sales channels.
 It enables us to communicate faster and better with our customers, formulating commitments we can keep.
 At the same time, the solver increases the effectiveness of our customer contacts.
 The extra freed-up time can be used to focus on the planning of new projects or further optimize our processes.”